mrderive/HelloDB/README.md

 inserted>
 recno: 4
 ```
-Note: Single quotes are not necessary if you are using `echo` directly instead of a `bash` function
+Note: Single quotes are not necessary if you are using `echo` or `nc` directly instead of a `bash` function

 ### at